beniaminogreen/zoomerjoin/paper.md

 step, and the program finishes in linear time using linear memory.

-With this remarkable increase in speed comes two costs: Locality-Sensitive hashing is probabilistic a probabilistic algorithm, so there is some probability that some true matches may be discarded by chance.
+With this remarkable increase in speed comes two costs: Locality-Sensitive hashing is a probabilistic algorithm, so there is some probability that some true matches may be discarded by chance.
 This said, the chance that any matches are discarded by chance can be made arbitrarily low by changing parameters of the hash.
 Additionally, the LSH algorithms are more